-Join Aaron F. Ross for an in-depth discussion in this video Adjusting fluid shader attributes, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting fluid shader attributes, part of Maya: Creating Fluid Effects (2013).

 We have options on how we want to render the pond.…Eventually, we will end up converting it into polygons so we can see how to…create a truly refractive material that closely emulates the look of water.…First, however, let's take a look at the attributes available to us in the fluid shape node itself.…In order to see the shading better I need to have some ripples on the Pond.…So go ahead and press Play and just let that play through for a moment and then…press Stop so that then we'll have some ripples.…I'll go ahead and render this with the default shading attributes.…